nathan-fiscaletti/KeyboardLockiOS/README.md

 <img align="right" src="https://github.com/nathan-fiscaletti/KeyboardLockiOS/blob/master/Images/preview.gif"/>
 </a>

+No longer will you have to deal with the keyboard covering up the input box in your iOS applications.
+KeyboardLockiOS gives you multiple options that provide functionality to lock a `UIView` to the keyboard when the keyboard is visible.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.